 The eruption of Mount St. Helens in southeast Washington state on May 18, 1980 instantly changed the landscape of hundreds of square miles of the Pacific Northwest.
 Destroying forests, rivers, farmland, and killing 57 people and thousands of animals.
 Much of the volcanic mountaintop was blasted away in the enormous eruption.

 I was surprised at how fast the trees have returned.
 Unfortunately, I was not able to hike to the crater rim as it was late in the day and clouds quickly enshrouded the volcano.
 You do need a permit to climb to the rim.
 About 13,000 do so every year.
 It is not particularly strenuous, but there are hazards like loose pumice and fast-changing weather.
-Perhaps I will return in another 7 years.
+Perhaps I will return again someday.
 Let's hope all remains calm in this part of the Ring of Fire.